John Otway: 2010s and 2020s

-Otway is still touring in various formats.
-In 2009, he was re-united with Wild Willy Barrett for a UK tour, the duo now perform together regularly and even recorded a new album in 2011 called 40-Odd Years of Otway and Barrett consisting of re-workings of old songs and a new, previously unrecorded song "The Snowflake Effect".
-Otway also tours as a solo act, as a duo with Richard Holgarth and often with his Big Band which includes Murray Torkildsen (guitar and stylophone), Seymour Fluids (bass), Adam Batterbee (drums) and guest keyboard player Barry Upton.
+By 2010, Otway had re-united with Wild Willy Barrett for a UK tour, with the duo regularly performing together since.
+They recorded a new album 40-Odd Years of Otway and Barrett in 2011.
+It consisted of re-workings of old songs and a new, previously unrecorded track, "The Snowflake Effect".
+Otway also continues to tour with his band and perform solo with his roadie Deadly.

+During this time, Otway also hosted occasional lectures on the theme Making Success Out of Failure and published the sequel to his autobiography entitled I Did It Otway: Regrets I've Had a Few in May 2010.

-In October 2012, to celebrate his 60th birthday, Otway booked the Odeon Leicester Square to show the documentary of his life.
-Titled Rock and Roll's Greatest Failure: Otway the Movie, the screening saw cinematic history made with the final scenes of the movie being filmed from the red carpet on the morning of the film.
-The film was funded by fans becoming producers who, as with the Hit campaign, were all individually credited in the movie credits.
-Following the success of the producers' premiere, 2013 saw Otway take the completed movie to the Cannes Film Festival.
-Ever resourceful and still with an eye for a publicity stunt, Otway and 100 of his fans (who donned Otway masks and dressed up in Otway's traditional black jeans and white shirt) travelled down the Promenade de la Croisette to the red carpet.
+In October 2012, to celebrate his 60th birthday, Otway booked the Odeon Leicester Square to show a documentary of his life titled Rock and Roll's Greatest Failure: Otway the Movie.
+The film was funded by fans becoming producers who were all individually created in the movie credits.
+The film is also notable for the final scenes being filmed and cut into the screening as it was being shown on the day.
+Following the success of the producers' premeiere, 2013 saw Otway take the completed movie to the Cannes Film Festival.
+Otway and 100 of his fans (who donned Otway masks and dressed up in his traditional black jeans and white shirt) travelled down the Promenade de la Croisette to the red carpet.
 The film also had its theatrical release at Glastonbury Festival in June 2013, before going on a national cinema tour in the summer.
+It was subsequently voted one of the best movies of the year by readers of The Guardian - coming second to Gravity.